runs-on/runs-on/README.md

 | `48cpu-linux` | 48 | c7a, m7a | 0.0170 | 0.0415 |  |
 | `64cpu-linux` | 64 | c7a, m7a | 0.0196 | 0.0551 |  |

-Prices nclude EBS volume costs (disk + throughput).
+Prices include EBS volume costs (disk + throughput).

 For example: